High school (grades 9-12) · New Rochelle, NY

 What is the Resource Investment Index for New Rochelle High School?

-New Rochelle High School has a Resource Investment Index of 60/100 (C+) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+New Rochelle High School has a Resource Investment Index of 60/100 (higher reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, counselor availability.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page